-III. \mathcal{A} -region.
-Let us consider some \mathcal{A} -region of the flow φ^t with a source α (for definiteness) inside.
+III.
+A-region.
+Let us consider some A-region of the flow φ^t with a source α .
 Consider the region of the flow φ'^t .
-We perfectly know that it is the \mathcal{A}' -region with a source inside because of directions of edges.
+We perfectly know that it is the \mathcal{A}' -region with a source because of the directions the of edges.